noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/apigateway.md

 - each require providing api keys to clients
 - consumers set their key in the `x-API-key` header
+- configuration
+  - api key throttling
+  - stage > method throttling
+  - stage throttling
+  - account limits
 - throttling based on rate and burst per key, applied in the following order
   - per client, per method: throttle limits set for an api stage in a usage plan
   - per client: throttle limits set in a usage plan
   - defualt per-method limits & individual per-method limits set in an api stage
-  - the asccoutn level limit
+  - the account level limit
 - usage plan types
   - api key throttling per second and burst
   - api key quota by day, week or month